 Understand where the job fits within the company hierarchy and the type of jobs it can lead to in the future

-Look up information about the job title such as duties, responsibilities, and salary.
+Look up information about the job title, such as duties, responsibilities, and salary.

 You can find helpful information about occupations, wages, job requirements, and more when you visit the Canada Job Bank.

 Interviewers will ask you different questions about your skills and experience.
-But what they really want to know is why you are the best fit and what you can offer.
+But what they want to know is why you are the best fit and what you can offer.
 To prepare for an interview ask yourself:

 Why am I the best candidate for this role?